 - Engage with the campaign: The activities are intended to inform students about government and the electoral process, encourage research into the candidates and issues, and foster dialogue among students and their families.

-- Student Vote Day: Students take on the role of deputy returning officers and polls clerks, and cast ballots for the official election candidates.
+- Student Vote Day: Students take on the role of deputy returning officers and poll clerks, and cast ballots for the official election candidates.
 The results are tabulated and shared publicly after the close of the official polls.

 2017 Nunavut Territorial Election

-In November 2016, elementary and high school students cast ballots for the candidates running in their local electoral district.
+In October 2017, elementary and high school students cast ballots for the candidates running in their electoral district.
 THE RESULTS

 During National Student Vote Week (October 13-16, 2015), 922,358 students from 6,662 schools voted for the federal candidates running in their local riding.
 The Results